Ishidawg/TheForest-Modding/README.md

 **About Lighter:** <p align="justify">This one was a real pain in the ass to tweak.
 I struggled to figure out how to mod its values; it was quite confusing.
 After spending countless hours debugging and testing, I couldn't find a solution.
 So, if adjusting the range of the lighter is a common annoyance for you as well, any help with modding it would be greatly appreciated.</p>

 **About Inventory:** <p align="justify">my hands can only hold so many rocks and sticks at once.
 But my backpack?
 That thing is already stuffed with meds, human bodies part, turtle shells, a bunch of melee weapons, and, somehow, a focking katana.
 So, yeah, it’s a video game.
 The Forest has a "survival" tag on Steam, but every time I play solo, I never bother with building a base.
 Instead, I just hoard sticks and leaves to craft a tent whenever I need to save.
 That’s why I find item limits unnecessary.
-Now, with this mod, the item cap is set to 10,000 per stack, meaning you can carry as much as you want.</p>
+Now, with this mod, the item cap is, meaning you can carry as much items as you want.</p>

 ****